rakshit-ayachit/Live_Emotion_Detector/README.md

 ## Contact

 For any questions, suggestions, or inquiries, please feel free to contact me at rakshit.ayachit@gmail.com.
-We appreciate your feedback and contributions to improve the project.
+Appreciate your feedback and contributions to improve the project.